onzfonz/comp227/src/content/5/en/part5a.md

 }
 ```

-Let's fix creating new tasks so it works with the backend.
-This means adding the token of the logged-in user to the Authorization header of the HTTP request.
+We'll then need to access and include this user's token in the *Authorization* header of the HTTP request.

-The *taskService* module changes like so:
+To include the token, we'll modify *services/tasks.js*:

 ```js
 import axios from 'axios'